matthojo/clothing-style-guide/README.md

 # clothing-style-guide

-Wear whatever you feel comfortable in.
+Wear whatever you feel comfortable in.*

+* When remote, the term 'wear' is optional.